practicusai/docs/docs/advanced.md

 Sort_Columns(Col[name of first column to sort], .., ascending[True|False, ..])
 ```

-Sorts values for column(s), ascending or descending.
+Sort values for column(s), ascending or descending.
 You can sort on as many columns as needed.

 Example: